ryanzhouuu/Yogurt/README.md

 ## Features

-- **Interactive Gurt Character**: Click on Gurt or type "yogurt" to make him appear and say "Yo!"
+- **Interactive Gurt Character**: Click on Gurt to make him say "Yo!"
-- **Animated Particles**: Beautiful floating particles in the background
+- **Draggable**: Drag Gurt anywhere on the screen with your mouse
-- **Sound Effects**: Playful audio feedback when Gurt appears
+- **Cool Animated Background**: Beautiful gradient background with floating particles and shapes
 - **Smooth Animations**: Wiggle animations and speech bubble effects
 - **Responsive Design**: Works on all screen sizes